alperkan1/Dublin-Airport-Plane-Spotters/README.md

-## Credits
+## 9.Credits

 Images not referenced are developers images

-### Media
+### i.Media

-- Image on Survey page from [Manfred Irmer](https://www.pexels.com/photo/in-flight-airliner-in-grayscale-photo-587063/) from site pexels
+- Image on Survey page from [Manfred Irmer](https://www.pexels.com/photo/in-flight-airliner-in-grayscale-photo-587063/) from the site pexels

-## Content
--have to build it first

-## Media

--have to build it first
+- image on Lading page for mobile devices [Nagative Space](https://www.pexels.com/photo/airport-travel-waiting-terminal-34145/) from the site pexels
+- Image on the thank you page [Joël Super](https://www.pexels.com/photo/gray-air-vehicle-with-yellow-coated-cable-around-docking-wheels-2315265/) from the pexel
+- Image on the 404 page is from Turkish Airlines media shared to staff.

+### ii.Code

+- On the lading page the circle image inspired from the love running project code institute.
+- On the lading page the schedule code modified from the Love running project code institute.

 [Back to the top](https://github.com/alperkan1/Dublin-Airport-Plane-spotters#Dublin-Airport-Plane-Spotters)